Raw Food for Dogs - 12 Common Errors When Feeding Raw Dog Food Diet

 In such cases, some dog owners go crazy with adding too many supplements.
 Overdosing is not good either and may end up being counter-productive.

 This goes back to point number 1 and 2 of this article.
-Get advice from your vet and do not ignore balanced nutrition because every dog is different.
+Get advice from your vet on giving a balanced nutrition because every dog is different.

 7. Wrong use of bone in raw feeding